- February 21, 2018

 “Personally, I didn’t find the game to be particularly engaging.”

-“It can be unclear how some mechanics work, but I guess the theory of learning by doing is part of the puzzle.”
+“It can be unclear how some mechanics work, but I guess the theory is that learning by doing is part of the puzzle.”

 “I'd recommend holding off on these modes until you get familiar with all the mechanics in the main game, but after that they can provide a few extra hours of entertainment in small doses.”